craftcms/cms/src/web/assets/pluginstore/README.md

         return [
             'devMode' => true,
         ];
-4. Tell the Plugin Store to use the dev server in `config/app.php`:
+4. Tell the Plugin Store to use the dev server to serve resources in `config/app.php`:

         <?php